rokinot/portfolio/README.md

 # Private work

 In 2024, I was invited by Guardian Audits to participate in the security assessment of a few protocols.
-In 2026, I worked with Pashov Audit Group for some reviews as well.
+In 2026, I worked with Pashov Audit Group and Shieldify Security for some reviews as well.

 | Project           | Company   | Report | Description
 | :---------------- | :------: | :------: | --- |